 This course provides further refinement of the skills acquired in the first year.
 Level 1 skills are reviewed, and new skills are added in the areas of reading, writing and speaking.
 Appropriate cultural components are studied.

-Prerequisites: French I Dual Enrollment option with Rio Salado College
+Prerequisites: French I

 422H FRENCH III